developersCradle/office-furniture-selling-application/README.md

 > You are working on the order module.

 - Using **Java 9 Module structure**.
 Since it was in specifications and its small program only one module is used.
-This was something new to me so studied it, and try to apply it here.
+This was something new to me, so studied it and tried to apply it here.
 This can help compilation times for large projects.
     - ⚠️ Do this after get normal workflow working.
-Seems like **JPMS** now fully support in Spring yet.
+Seems like **JPMS** not fully support in Spring yet.
     - [Make this in the end](https://spring.io/guides/gs/multi-module).

 > Display the details of an order, indicating, if any, the discounts that have been > applied.
 The output would need to support text and HTML.